smnookin/smnookin.github.io/_posts/2014-10-13-what-is-art-at-mit.md

 <img src="http://i.imgur.com/RyYCxdU.jpg" width="300px" height="100px" />

-Some pieces may just be difficult to distinguish from their environments; Anish Kapoor’s curved steel “Non-Object (Plane)” in the Stata Center may be mistaken for another quirky feature of the oddly designed Frank Gehry building.
-The funhouse-mirror-like piece was designed to interact with in a space full of white-on-white donor lists, bursts of colors, odd angles, and weird sources of light from the pointy glass entrances to the space.
-No ordinary painting could have been placed in the Stata Center.
+Then there are pieces that can be difficult to distinguish from their environments; Anish Kapoor’s curved steel “Non-Object (Plane)” in the Stata Center may be mistaken for another quirky feature of the oddly designed Frank Gehry building.
+The funhouse-mirror-like piece was designed to interact with a space full of white-on-white donor lists, bursts of colors, odd angles, and unlikely sources of light.
 The curved simplicity of Non-Object (Plane) contrasts the chaotic design of the Stata Center while distorting the chaos - literally, as the mirror shifts one's perception of the open room.

 <!---
 if I don't get permission to use the hack picture, I'll take a picture of the stata center or simmons to put here.